SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Booking_Manager.md

 ### General

-The general page contains a complet set of configuration parameters, used to customize the booking wizard, the application itself and the booking execution.
+The General page contains a complete set of configuration parameters, used to customize the Booking Wizard, the application itself, and the booking execution.

-The general page also gives access to sub-pages, namely:
+The General page has several subpages:

-- **Events** - this page allows the user to manage custom events to be added in future reservations.
+- **Events**: This page allows you to manage custom events to be added in future bookings.
-- **Properties** - As above, this page allows the user to manage custom properties to be added in future reservations.
+- **Properties**: This page allows you to manage custom properties to be added in future bookings.
-- **SLA Tracking** - Allows the user to configure the SLA Tracking mode for every booking state.
+- **SLA Tracking**: Allows you to configure the SLA Tracking mode for every booking state.
-- **States** - Allows the user to configure the available states and state transitions.
+- **States**: Allows you to configure the available states and state transitions.
-- **State Colors** - Allows the user to specify the UI colors for every booking status.
+- **State Colors**: Allows you to specify the UI colors for every booking status.
-- **Booking Block Info -** Defines the different placeholders that can be used to fill the property 'VisualBlockContent'.
+- **Booking Block Info**: Defines the different placeholders that can be used to fill the property "VisualBlockContent".
-- **Custom Actions** - Allows to define up to five customizable buttons on the booking detail area of the Bookings Manager.
+- **Custom Actions**: Allows to define up to five customizable buttons on the booking detail area of the Booking Manager.